JaKooLit/Ubuntu-Hyprland/README.md

 #### ✨  Some notes on this installer / Prerequisites
-- This script is meant to install for Ubuntu 24.10 Oracular Oriole
+- This script is meant to install for Ubuntu 25.04 Plucky Puffin
 - If you are using gnome already, DO NOT install SDDM.
 GDM will work.
 Apart from GDM and SDDM, any other Login Manager may not work nor launch Hyprland.
 However, hyprland can be launched through tty by type Hyprland
 - 🕯️ network-manager-gnome (nm-applet) has been removed from the packages to install.
 This is because it is known to restart the networkmanager causing issues in the installation process.
 After you boot up, inorder to get the network-manager applet, install network-manager-gnome. `sudo apt install network-manager-gnome` See below if your network or wifi became unmanaged after installation
 - If you have nvidia, and wanted to use proprietary drivers, uninstall nouveau first (if installed).
 This script will be installing proprietary nvidia drivers and will not deal with removal of nouveau.